How To Help Performing Musicians

 In a Nutshell

 Thank you.
 Thanks for your love.
 It’s an absolutely beautiful world we’ve got -- music can be such a grand demonstration of heart and community.
+And it really works when we work together.

 Our friend Charlie, an artist living on the Tillamook coast, says, “If everyone is giving -- both the musicians and the audience -- the energy becomes circular and we all walk away feeling renewed.”